WICKHAM'S FRUIT FARM

 A very large proportion of Wickham farm land has been placed in Suffolk County's Farmland Preservation program, which means that for generations to come, this land is "forever agriculture."

 Wickham's Fruit Farm is a family enterprise which has taken pride in producing and marketing the choicest of fruit.
 The retail market is open usually from May through December from Monday through Saturday.
 Wickham's is closed on Sundays, Thanksgiving Day, and Christmas.
+To read the Patch story on Wickham's please go to: http://patch.com/new-york/northfork/wickhams-fruit-farm-beloved-family-business-generations-looks-future-holds-deep

 Schools and educational groups can schedule a tour on weekdays (Monday through Friday) to visit the farm and pick fruit in season, enjoy the scenic beauty of a farm on the water, observe a live working beehive, and when possible, observe our old historic cider press.
 Because we are extremely busy with U-Pick activities on Saturdays, there are no scheduled tours on Saturday, but often we have wagon rides on Saturdays to take people to and from the orchards.

-Families who are Members of the U-Pick Club may pick their own strawberries, raspberries, cherries, blueberries, apples, peaches and occasionally other crops such as pumpkins.
+For U-Pick, families may pick their own strawberries, raspberries, cherries, blueberries, apples, peaches and occasionally other crops such as pumpkins.

 Aerial view of the Farm